 Millennials value what are considered ‘soft’ principles when it comes to leadership.
 These include areas such as wellbeing and employee development.
 Only one in ten millennials felt that effective leaders focused on the bottom line alone.
 Qualities such as the ability to inspire, vision, the ability to make decisions, and passion were all earmarked as vital characteristic for a strong leader.

-Communication skills and relationship-building are often highlighted as the most important skills, with more than half of Millennials seeing these as essential (58% and 55% respectively).
-They also noted these as their core strengths, while industry knowledge (43%) and technical expertise (41%) were seen as less important for a leader.
+Communication skills and relationship-building are often highlighted as the most important skills, with more than half of millennials seeing these as essential (58% and 55% respectively).
+They also noted these as their core strengths, while industry knowledge (43%) and technical expertise (41%) were seen as less important for a leader.6

-The majority Millennials want to be transformational leaders who disrupt the status quo and inspire their team.
-The nature of leadership is evolving and the more traditional hierarchy with a leader imposing rigid control has fallen in popularity, with collaboration and innovation being the key priorities in the minds of Millennial leaders.
+The majority of millennials want to be transformational leaders who disrupt the status quo and inspire their team.
+The nature of leadership is evolving and the more traditional hierarchy with a leader imposing rigid control has fallen in popularity, with collaboration and innovation being the key priorities in the minds of millennial leaders.

-Millennials have a different take on management, both how they prefer to be managed, and the types of manager they aspire to be.
-The central factor lies in their inclination towards leadership, rather than traditional management, and they wants to be inspired both by their managers and their team around them.
+Millennials have a different take on management, both how they prefer to be managed and the types of manager they aspire to be.
+The central factor lies in their inclination towards leadership, rather than traditional management.
+They want to be inspired both by their managers and their team around them.

 As they now make up such a large proportion of the workforce, it’s likely that these changes will create long-term evolution to the nature of leadership in the workplace.
-As the definition of leadership changes, it’s important for organisations to keep an open mind about the changing relationship between management and employees, and adapt processes to these shifting priorities.
-Focusing on these objectives, will help to attract the best talent, and make a company an employer of choice for Millennials.
+As the definition of leadership changes, it’s important for organizations to keep an open mind about the changing relationship between management and employees and adapt processes to these shifting priorities.
+Focusing on these objectives will help to attract the best talent and make a company an employer of choice for millennials.

-To learn more attracting Millennials to your organisation, and how Millennials will continue to impact leadership in the workplace, get in touch today.
+To learn more about attracting millennials to your organization and how millennials will continue to impact leadership in the workplace, get in touch today.